OctopusDeploy/blog/blog/2020-04/database-deployments-lessons-learned/index.md

 ### Database dependencies

-I can recall an emergency meeting following the deployment of an application (let's call it A) which caused a different application (we'll call this one B) to start failing.
+I can recall an emergency meeting following the deployment of an application (let's call it application A) which caused a different application (we'll call this one application B) to start failing.
 Tempers were high, and fingers from both teams were firmly pointed at each other.

 As the configuration manager, I was in charge of deployments, so I was facilitating the meeting.
 The latest deployment had introduced changes to the database schema of A, which cause B to fail.
 The most troubling part of the situation was that A had no idea that B was pulling data, so naturally, A didn't understand why B was so worked up.